sasaki77/archiverappliance-datasource/_sources/installation.md.txt

 # Installation
 This plugin is not registered in Grafana Plugin Repository.
-Please clone this plugin into your grafana plugins directory to install;
+Please clone this plugin into your grafana plugins directory;
 the default path is `/var/lib/grafana/plugins`.

-Clone the code from GitHub.
+Clone the codes from GitHub.

 ```bash
 git clone https://github.com/sasaki77/archiverappliance-datasource
 ```

-Restart Grafana after cloning the code.
+Restart Grafana after cloning.

 ```bash
 systemctl restart grafana-server